Volunteering Step-by-Step

 A2.

-But before the MoI you have to visit the Jewish Agency:
+Before the MoI non-Israelis have to visit the Jewish Agency:

 At the Jewish Agency (JA)